Ignacio-Severiens/it-practices/practice-0004-changing-dns-server/README.md

 | DNS reverted to default | Set `ignore-auto-dns yes` for both IPv4 and IPv6 |
 | Initially forgot IPv6 DNS | Applied same method as IPv4 with `ipv6.dns` and `ipv6.ignore-auto-dns` |

-⚠️ **Note:** While I configured Quad9 DNS, https://dnsleaktest.com showed my queries were being resolved by ISP-operated DNS servers, which indicates potential interception.
-I will investigate how to enforce encrypted DNS to prevent this.

 ---

 ## 📚 What I Learned